 →Some writers are working in genres other than what they concentrated in during their time as MFA students; we welcome applications in all genres no matter what a writer’s MFA concentration as long as the work is well honed and nearly “finished.”

-→Writers whose proposals are accepted for Post-Graduate Study will receive mentor assignments by mid-July or mid-January (near the end of our winter or summer residencies).
+→Writers whose proposals are accepted for the Post-Graduate Semester will receive mentor assignments by mid-July or mid-January (near the end of our winter or summer residencies).
 Unless special arrangements have been made, their packet exchanges with a mentor must be scheduled within the approximately 22 weeks of the semester immediately following that residency, following the schedule of the graduate program.
 A semester plan will be submitted as per the undergraduate program, including the schedule for packet exchanges and the number of pages the mentor agrees to review with each.

 →Attendance at a Solstice MFA residency is not required.